 Both Marvel and DC Comics had been conducting the Wold Newton game for years with various team-ups from their superheroic pantheons and fictional characters.
 However, it was Alan Moore and Kevin O’Neill’s The League of Extraordinary Gentlemen series of graphic novels begun in 1999 that took this almost to an obsessive level.
 [Alan Moore is one of the finest of the modern generation of graphic novelists, having written two modern classics – the famous Batman graphic novel The Killing Joke (1988) and the legendary Watchmen (1987), as well as other series such as Miraclemen.
-His works have become the basis of a number of film adaptations in the 00s with the likes of From Hell (2001), V for Vendetta (2006), Watchmen (2009), the Mogo Doesn’t Socialize and Tygers episodes of Green Lantern: Emerald Knights (2011) and Batman: The Killing Joke (2016)].
+His works have become the basis of a number of film adaptations in the 00s with the likes of From Hell (2001), V for Vendetta (2006), Watchmen (2009), the Mogo Doesn’t Socialize and Tygers episodes of Green Lantern: Emerald Knights (2011, Batman: The Killing Joke (2016) and the tv series Watchmen (2019- )].
 The graphic novel version of The League of Extraordinary Gentlemen has a much more detailed line-up of famous fictional guest stars than the film version does – also spotted can be appearances from Jules Verne’s Robur, H.G.
 Wells’s Professor Cavor, Edgar Allan Poe’s August Dupin, characters out of Rebecca of Sunnybrook Farm (1903) and the What Katy Did books, among numerous others.
 The second series of The League of Extraordinary Gentlemen graphic novels pits the League up against the Martian invasion from H.G.
 Wells’s The War of the Worlds (1898) – not just Wells’s Mars but one that also harmonizes Edgar Rice Burroughs’s Barsoom and Malacandra from C.S.
 Lewis’s Out of the Silent Planet trilogy, as well as Lieutenant Gulliver Jones from Edwin L. Arnold’s stories and Michael Moocock’s Mars stories.
 The popularity of the graphic novels also saw the creation of a role-playing game and has even spread to a (now defunct) amazingly detailed fan website that debates in extraordinary minutiae the references that Alan Moore has littered throughout the background of the series.

 The film version of The League of Extraordinary Gentlemen is a more variable affair.
 There is the distinct sense that Alan Moore’s game playing with Victorian fiction has been dumbed down.
 The film is disappointingly stripped of many of the other characters and references that Moore made – we do get an appearance of Ishmael from Herman Melville’s Moby Dick (1851) as Nemo’s companion; there is a cute link up between the rampaging Mr Hyde and the ape in Edgar Allan Poe’s Murders in the Rue Morgue (1841) (although, as below, a reference that has to substantially distort the bulk of the Poe story); Richard Roxburgh appears as the predecessor of what is presumed to be M from the James Bond stories; and Quatermain gets a throwaway reference to Phileas Fogg’s journey around the world in 80 days.
 The film also has a far less complicated plot than the one that Alan Moore swings in the graphic novels.
 Out has gone the secondary villain of Sax Rohmer’s Fu Manchu.
 Out also has gone the character of Campion Bond, the ancestor of James Bond.
 In comes the character of Tom Sawyer (who never appeared in the graphic novels) who has notedly been written in to essentially fulfill Campion Bond’s place because the producers statedly feared the line-up of non-American characters would alienate transatlantic audiences.
 Of course, this is not a Tom Sawyer that Mark Twain/Samuel Clemens is likely to recognize – it’s a Tom Sawyer a few years on who is now a US government agent, a crack six-gun shooter and gets throughout the course of the film to stunt-drive a customized Rolls Royce Silver Ghost (upon getting behind the wheel for the first time).